mjbots/moteus/docs/reference.md

 Mode: Read/write

 When in Position mode, this controls the desired position.

 The maximally negative integer, or NaN for float represents, "use the current position value".

 If unspecified, 0.0 is used.

-Note, the controller will attempt to achieve this position *right now* subject to the kp and kd constants.
+Note, in the absence of any configured or commanded velocity or acceleration limits, the controller will attempt to achieve this position *right now* subject to the kp and kd constants.

 #### 0x021 - Velocity command ####